Ephigenia/mite-cli/README.md

 Using Ids from the output for further processing using `xargs`:

     mite list --columns=id --format=text | xargs -n1 mite lock

+Showing all notes from all entries from a specific service, to put them into a bill:

+    mite list last_month --service_id 123 --project_id 456 --format=text --columns note

 # Other Projects